 Jonathan Thompson is a Mexican-American international recitalist, collaborator, scholar, and educator based in Dallas, Texas.
+He has performed as a recitalist in Mexico, Spain, and across the United States.
 His artistic mission is to engage audiences in performance, with a focus in presenting new works as well as fresh takes on classic works.
 He thoughtfully creates engaging programs and features talented composers and performers outside the musical mainstream.

 Thompson is the oboist for Fonema Consort, an exciting contemporary chamber ensemble based in Chicago, Illinois.
 Fonema Consort is focused on commissioning and performing avant-garde chamber works for voice and instruments, primarily of Latin American composers.
 With Fonema, Thompson has performed in collegiate residencies around the Midwest and is featured on Fifth Tableau, Fonema's upcoming second album.

 Thompson is the recipient of the 2017-2018 Presser Graduate Award, a $10,000 grant for music graduate students.
-With the grant, Thompson will be traveling to Mexico City in the summer of 2017 for field research for his dissertation.
-In the summer of 2018, he will be recording an album of previously unrecorded Mexican music for the oboe, featuring some pieces written for him.
+With the grant, Thompson has traveled to Mexico City to conduct dissertation research as well as to perform his international debut solo recital at the Facultad de Música UNAM.
+In the 2018-2019 school year, he will be recording an album of previously unrecorded Mexican music for the oboe, featuring some pieces written for him.

 Thompson is currently working on his Doctorate of Musical Arts at the University of North Texas, studying with Professor James Ryon.
 He serves as the oboe studio Teaching Fellow, teaching secondary oboe students and reed-making classes, as well as coaching student chamber groups.
 He also teaches privately in the DFW area.